Timeular/nytta/http-client/README.md

  - slf4j

-Additional you can put `spring-retry` on the class path to use the `RetryableHttpClient`.
+Additionaly you can put `spring-retry` on the class path to use the `RetryableHttpClient`.

 ## Usage